-2.1 Risks related to insufficient funding, continuation as a going Concern and potential bankruptcy
+2.1 Risks related to insufficient funding, continuation as a going concern and potential bankruptcy.

 2.1.1 The Company is of the opinion that it currently does not have sufficient working capital to meet its capital requirements from fully committed sources over the 12-month period starting from the date of this Prospectus.
-The shortfall over the 12-month period from the date of approval of this Prospectus is estimated at approximately EUR 19 million.
+The shortfall over the 12-month period from the date of approval of this Prospectus is estimated at approximately EUR 17 million.
 The Company's ability to complete the milestones in the development of THR-149 will be put at risk if it is not able to access available funding due to the conditions attached to that funding, raise additional funding and/or reduce its expenditures when required to do so during the 12-month period starting from the date of this Prospectus, all of which is uncertain.
-Furthermore, if the Company is not able to access available funding due to the conditions attached to that funding, increase its funding and/or reduce its expenditures when required to do so, all of which is uncertain, during the 12month period starting from the date of this Prospectus, its ability to continue as a going concern will be threatened, could lead to its liquidation or bankruptcy and which would have a material adverse impact on the Company and its shareholders leading to the potential total loss of their entire investment.
-The Company's access to funds under the Funding Program is subject to certain conditions, such as being able to obtain admission to listing of conversion shares on a timely basis.
+Furthermore, if the Company is not able to access available funding due to the conditions attached to that funding, increase its funding and/or reduce its expenditures when required to do so, all of which is uncertain, during the 12month period starting from the date of this Prospectus, its ability to continue as a going concern will be threatened, and could lead to its liquidation or bankruptcy and which would have a material adverse impact on the Company and its shareholders leading to the potential total loss of their entire investment.
+The Company's access to funds under the Atlas Funding Program is subject to certain conditions, such as, among other things, the total trading value of the Company's Shares during the preceding 22 trading days being at least equal to EUR 1,500,000, the average market capitalisation of the Company over a period of thirty days preceding the issue date not having fallen below two times the amount of the envisaged tranche call, and being able to obtain admission to listing of conversion shares on a timely basis.
+It is uncertain whether the Company would be able to draw under the Atlas Funding Program in the future.

-The Company is of the opinion that it currently does not have sufficient working capital from fully committed sources to meet its capital requirements over the 12-month period following the approval of this Prospectus, as reflected in the qualified working capital statement set out in Section 17of this Prospectus.
-The shortfall over the 12-month period from the date of approval of this Prospectus is estimated at approximately EUR 19 million.
+The Company is of the opinion that it currently does not have sufficient working capital from fully committed sources to meet its capital requirements over the 12-month period following the approval of this Prospectus.
+The shortfall over the 12-month period from the date of approval of this Prospectus is estimated at approximately EUR 17 million.